In Egypt turmoil, start-up firms find ways to flourish

 Egypt's economy has been hit hard by the political instability.
 Gross domestic product grew an annual 2.2 in the first quarter of this year, far below the level of about 6 percent needed to absorb young job-seekers.

-Many big, established companies have struggled with poor security, labor unrest, fuel shortages and difficulties obtaining foreign exchange.
-Last year net profit at Ezz Steel, Egypt's biggest steel maker, plunged by more than half to 250.4 million Egyptian pounds ($35.7 million).
+Many big, established companies have struggled with poor security, labour unrest, fuel shortages and difficulties obtaining foreign exchange.
+Last year net profit at Ezz Steel (ESRS.CA), Egypt's biggest steel maker, plunged by more than half to 250.4 million Egyptian pounds.

 But such figures do not tell the whole story.
 The post-Mubarak period has also seen a surge of interest among young Egyptians in starting their own companies, some involving new technologies and markets that were not explored before the revolution, businessmen say.